jsimpso81/WPIlibMathLabVIEW/FRC_Traj_Pkg/_Read_Me.txt

 3)Run the "All Source Distribution".
 This copies the library VI to the builds directory.

-This next step creates the actual package....

-4) Run the "JAsJunkFrcTrajLib" build package.
+4) If this is a release version, open the "JasJunkFrcTracLib" build specification properties.
+Update the minor version number (3rd number from the left).
+Run the "JAsJunkFrcTrajLib" build package.
 This builds the package installer.
 The package file can then be used to install the library..

+5) If this is a version to be released, copy the install package file to the "InstallPackages" directory in the root of this github project.
+Also create a new github release point.

 This project does not create or build an install file for the sample programs.

+The "PathFinderLibOnly_SourceDistribution" build specification is not used.